AmrElnaggar99/chargepoint-task/README.md

   - The code will render a message “No live cells”.
 - Reach a state of equilibrium (no more cells dying or living)
   - The code will keep generating the same generation for as long as requested.
+- Some glider patterns will keep repeating every fixed number of generations
+  - The code will generate the same glider but placed in a different position.

 ### Structure